Sony RX100 II vs RX100 VI

 It is notable that the RX100 II has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the RX100 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.
+Both the RX100 II and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The RX100 II was replaced by the Sony RX100 III, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony RX100 II better than the Sony RX100 VI or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.